 The Woodcliff Sewage Treatment Plant treats wastewater from the northeast section of the Township of North Bergen and Guttenberg.
 It has a rated capacity of 2.91 MGD with a wet weather capacity of 8 MGD.
 The plant is being upgraded to replace the secondary Lamella clarifiers with a membrane filtration system.
 The new membrane system will be sized to a dry weather flow of 3.46 MGD with a wet weather flow of 8 MGD.
 In addition to this, the plant will also have a 2 MGD wet weather bypass for a total plant capacity of 10 MGD.
-This provides the plant with an additional 2 MGD for treating CSOs from the Township of North Bergen and Guttenberg as an interim measure.
-The Township of North Bergen would like to make this interim measure a condition of the LTCP.
+This provides the plant with an additional 2 MGD for treating CSOs from the

+Township of North Bergen and Guttenberg as an interim measure.
+The Township of North Bergen would like to make this interim measure the first alternative of a condition of the LTCP.
 As will be discussed later in this report, this capacity has been assumed to be a baseline CSO control.

 The cost of the upgrade is approximately \$20M.
 Fifty percent of the cost is associated with expanded and improved treatment of CSOs.
 Membranes will provided a higher degree of treatment of CSO and the bypass will increase the plant's wet weather capacity by 2 MGD.
+Once testing of the improvement is completed and the plant performs as designed the additional capacity of 2 MGD will be available to reduce CSOs and become part of NBMUAs CSO LTCP.